Lee-SihJin/CLDV6211-part-3-poe-Lee-SihJin/README.md

-# part-2-poe-Lee-SihJin
+# part-3-poe-Lee-SihJin
 Vebooking provides a user-friendly platform to manage venues, events, and bookings, with full Create, View, Edit, Delete, and Search functionalities.
+Update the event filter function.